awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Creating an Aurora Global Database<a name="aurora-global-database-creating"></a>

  An Aurora global database spans multiple AWS Regions\.
-You create the global database itself along with the the read\-write primary cluster\.
+You create the global database itself along with the read\-write primary cluster\.
 Then you create a read\-only secondary cluster in another AWS Region\.
 +  To create a new global database, you create the global database and the primary cluster that it contains, and then add a secondary cluster\.
 +  If you have an existing Aurora cluster, you can take a snapshot and restore it to a new Aurora global database\.
 To do so, follow the procedure in [Importing Data into an Aurora Global Database](#aurora-global-database-etl)\.